Film industry in Georgia (U.S. state)

 The film industry in Georgia is the largest among the states of the United States for production of feature films by number of films produced, as of 2016.
 Atlanta is the center of the film industry in Georgia with Turner, Tyler Perry, and EUE/Screen Gems studios located there.

 The industry in Georgia was boosted substantially by tax incentives introduced in 2002 and strengthened in 2008.
 Just in the fiscal year 2017 film and TV production had an economic impact in Georgia of $9.5 billion, while industry sources claim that the tax subsidy costs the state $141 million (2010).
 Films shot in Georgia include Tyler Perry's Meet the Browns (2008), Life as We Know It (2010), Contagion (2011) and a number of Marvel Studios productions, including Avengers: Infinity War and Avengers: Endgame, as well as Ant-Man and the Wasp and Black Panther.
 Atlanta has since been called the "Hollywood of the South".

 Ranking

-Georgia overtook California in 2016 as the state location with the most feature films produced overall, 17 of the top 100 grossing movies were filmed here.
-Films here helped reach an economic impact of $9.5 billion in fiscal 2017 and $2.7 billion in direct spending.
+Georgia overtook California in 2016 as the state location with the most feature films produced overall, 17 of the top 100 grossing movies were filmed in Georgia.
+Films in the state helped reach an economic impact of $9.5 billion in fiscal 2017 and $2.7 billion in direct spending.